-139. RunStartDate and RunEndDate
+RunStartDate and RunEndDate

-Description RunStartDate and RunEndDate return the start or end date of the currently active controller, respectively. Туре DATETIME Arguments Comments When evaluated from a Rule, Goal, or Method set, these functions are equivalent to @"Start Timestep" or @"Finish Timestep".
+Description RunStartDate and RunEndDate return the start or end date of the currently active controller, respectively. Туре DATETIME Arguments ype Meaning Comments When evaluated from a Rule, Goal, or Method set, these functions are equivalent to @"Start Timestep" or @"Finish Timestep".
 But, for Expression Series Slots, the symbolic datetime specifications @"Start Timestep" and @"Finish Timestep" refer to the expression slot's evaluation range, not the controller's start or end dates.
 Thus, RunStartDate() may not be equivalent to @"Start Timestep" and RunEndDate() may not be equivalent to @"Finish Timestep".
-But, regardless of the set from which they are called, RunStartDate and RunEndDate functions provide a fixed references to the controller's start and end dates, respectively.
+But, regardless of the set from which they are called controller's start and end dates, respectively. , RunStartDate and RunEndDate functions provide a fixed references to the